GLOBAL MARKETS-Stocks slide, dollar holds ground as U.S. rate hike looms

 On Friday, Wall Street suffered its worst drop since 2020, as Amazon slumped on a gloomy quarterly report, and as the biggest surge in monthly inflation since 2005 spooked investors already worried about rising interest rates.

-The dollar edged back towards its nearly two-decade high and the euro slipped down to $1.05, as investors prepared for the likely Fed rate hike.
+The dollar edged back towards its nearly two-decade high following losses on Friday, and the euro slipped to $1.05, as investors prepared for the likely Fed rate hike.
 FRX/

+"We viewed Friday’s softness as stemming from profit-taking and month-end rebalancing...
+We continue to target the November 2002 high near 107," Win Thin, currency strategist at Brown Brothers Harriman, said.

-Oil prices fell as concerns about weak economic growth in COVID-19 hit China lingered, offsetting risks of supply stress from a potential European ban on Russian crude.
+Oil prices fell as concerns about weak economic growth in COVID-hit China lingered, offsetting risks of supply stress from a potential European ban on Russian crude.
 O/R

 The European Union is leaning toward a ban on imports of Russian oil by the end of the year, two EU diplomats said, after talks between the European Commission and EU member states this weekend.